 I've been placed!
-What are the next steps?
+What are my next steps?

-- Sign the Placement Acceptance Form (PAF) immediately.
-Once the PAF is received by the UAS NSE coordinator, correspondence will begin via email
+- Once the PAF is received by the UAS NSE coordinator, correspondence will begin via email - respond to those emails!

-- Complete the course registration process at UAS within the first month of placement
+- Complete the UAS course registration process within the first month of placement

 - Log on to UAS ELMO

 - Sign up for New Student Orientation and airport pick up